Sanid2004/KDU-2026-Phase-0/README.md

 Since, the execution time has been reduced after indexing has been applied , so yes performance has been improved.

+There is an index lookup on content(category_id) while performing an inner join between category and content i.e (contegory.category_id = content.category_id) .
+This search of category_id in content table is very fast (can be done in log(N) time) due to indexing and we will not require to perform full table search scan.

 6)